google/deepvariant/README.md

 [Quick Start](docs/deepvariant-quick-start.md) for more details or see all the [setup options](#deepvariant_setup) available.

+If you are running on a machine with a GPU, an experimental mode is available that enables running the `make_examples` stage on the CPU while the `call_variants` stage runs on the GPU simultaneously.
+For more details, refer to the [Fast Pipelione case study](docs/deepvariant-fast-pipeline-case-study.md).

 For more information, also see:

 *   [Full documentation list](docs/README.md)